Israa Abdel Fattah

-Esraa Abdel Fattah (إسراء عبد الفتاح, /arz/; also called Facebook Girl); born 1978 is an Egyptian internet activist and blogger.
+Esraa Abdel Fattah (born 1978, إسراء عبد الفتاح, /arz/; also called Facebook Girl) born 1978 is an Egyptian internet activist and blogger.

 Esraa worked as a human resources administrator, when she co-founded the April 6 Youth Movement Egypt in 2008, a group that was made to support the workers in El-Mahalla El-Kubra, an industrial town, who were planning to strike on April 6.
 This group gradually became a popular political movement.

 Since October 2019 she has been detained without trial on alleged terrorism charges.
 In July 2021 she received a Courage Tribute Award from the World Movement for Democracy.
 She was released from prison on July 17, 2021.

 2008 arrest

 She was arrested by Egyptian security in 2008.
 She drew the attention of few Egyptian newspapers challenging by this the state's censorship policy, turning her into an overnight symbol for resistance and resilience against corruption and injustice.

 After two weeks in prison she was released.
 She made a brief public statement renouncing political activism for good.